Robust Sensitivity Analysis for Stochastic Systems

-The first assumption is on the light-tailedness of $h(X)$.
-This is in particular satisfied by any bounded $h(X)$, which handles all probability estimation problems.
-The second assumption is to exclude the uninteresting degeneracy case.
-More importantly, it also ensures that the benchmark distribution $P_0$ is not an optimal model, since non-degeneracy always leads to an opportunity of upgrading the performance output by rebalancing the measure.
-This in turn guarantees the validity of an ascent direction.
-In this single-variable scenario, we can get a very precise understanding of the effect of model misspecification when $\eta$ is small:
+The first assumption on the light-tailedness of $h(X)$ is in particular satisfied by any bounded $h(\mathbf X_T)$, which handles all probability estimation problems for instance.
+The second assumption ensures that the baseline distribution $P_0$ is not a ``locally optimal" model, in the sense that there always exists an opportunity to upgrade the value of the performance measure by rebalancing the probability measure.